 I don’t know exactly how many ways of data syncing are there, but lets look at two of them.

-- First way is just saving data offline and then merging the whole dataset or some part of it with the
+- The first way is just saving data offline and then merging the whole dataset or some part of it with the

 online database.
-This approach needs to use some indicator like
+This approach needs to use an indicator like

 modifiedAtdate for the conflict resolution.
 Mind that you cannot just destroy a record, remove it completely, but instead set a